-The term 'Money Laundering' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Money Laundering' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Money laundering refers to the methods for taking income from corruption and crime and turning them into legal assets.
 Many countries and jurisdictions have re-defined the term to focus on financial or business crime, often used to support drug dealing empires or terrorism financing.
 The phrase can also refer to improperly utilizing the financial system for a variety of reasons.
 In these cases, it might involve digital currencies, traditional currency, credit cards, and even securities.

 In recent years money laundering has become associated with international sanction avoidance and financing of terrorist acts.
 The pursuit of this focuses on the source of money while that of terrorism financing is worried about the destination of this money.

 Throughout history, countries, kingdoms, and rules created regulations designed to seize wealth from their citizens.
 This eventually caused the formation of tax evasion and offshore banking.
 Though these are not crimes in all countries, the ones that do penalize and pursue it consider it to be a form of money laundering.

 In the early years of the 1900s, wealth began to be seized as a means of stopping crime.
 This began in earnest during the American Prohibition of the 1930s.
 Law enforcement agencies and the government became concerned with tracking down and seizing money involved in illegal alcohol sales.
 Organized crime had obtained an enormous boost because of the major new source of funds illegal alcohol vending provided.